TeskaLabs/asab/docs/contributing.md

 ## Coding conventions

-In TeskaLabs, we are following [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/) that provides guidelines and best practices on how to write Python code to improve its readability and consistency.
+At TeskaLabs, we follow the [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/), which provides guidelines and best practices on writing Python code for improved readability and consistency.

 To check if changes in your code are compliant with PEP8, you can use [flake8](https://flake8.pycqa.org/en/latest/):